operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 Operator authors can use the file-based catalog (FBC) deprecation schema to provide relevant information for support and upgrades for users running operators.
 The deprecation schema follows the Meta FBC Schema conventions.

-Deprecation for packages/bundles/channels is enabled through the olm.deprecations schema.
+Deprecation for packages/bundles/channels is enabled through the `olm.deprecations` schema.
 This schema consists of a list of scoped references to catalog content, with a descriptive message string that provides more information to the user.
 The deprecation schema is an optional feature.

-A valid depreciation schema meets the following criteria:
+A valid deprecation schema meets the following criteria:
 - There must be only one schema per package
 - The message must be a non-zero length
 - The package name must exist in the bundle